Nested Sampling for ARIMA Model Selection in Astronomical Time-Series Analysis: Conclusions

-We note that future improvements to the multi-step forecasts could be made by adopting a rolling window, which is a more accurate (although computationally expensive in our case) way of using ARIMA forecasting \citep{rolling_window_forecasts}.
-Additionally, a potential forecasting refinement within a Bayesian framework involves a short time-step rolling forecast and using the obtained posterior distributions as priors for the next forecast iteration.
-Our analysis in this work, though limited to classic ARIMA models, can also be effectively applied to its hybrid extensions, such as - Seasonal ARIMA (SARIMA), Seasonal ARIMA with exogenous variables (SARIMAX), Continous ARIMA (CARIMA) and Autoregressive Fractionally Integrated Moving Average (ARFIMA) models \citep{10.3389/fphy.2018.00080}.
-These extensions can be more effective in modelling both periodic and stochastic variability exhibited in many astronomical time series, such as those of transiting exoplanets, eclipsing binaries or Active Galactic Nuclei (AGN).
+Although limited to classic ARIMA models, the framework presented here can be extended to its hybrid variants such as Seasonal ARIMA (SARIMA), Seasonal ARIMA with exogenous variables (SARIMAX), Continuous ARIMA (CARIMA) and Autoregressive Fractionally Integrated Moving Average (ARFIMA) models \citep{10.3389/fphy.2018.00080}.
+These extensions are efficient in modelling both periodic and stochastic variability exhibited in many astronomical time series, such as those of transiting exoplanets, eclipsing binaries or Active Galactic Nuclei (AGN).

-The investigation of potential physical interpretations behind the use of autoregressive modelling in time domain astronomy forms another compelling future direction of work.
-This question could be explored by applying our model selection procedure to different time-varying astronomical systems.
-If systems of a particular class tend to favour similar model structures then the ARIMA model may be representative of an underlying physical process rather than being mere statistical descriptions of the data.
+Finally, the investigation of potential physical interpretations behind the use of autoregressive modelling in time domain astronomy forms another compelling direction of future work.
+This question could be explored by applying our model selection procedure to different time-varying astrophysical systems.
+If systems of a particular class tend to favour similar model structures, then the ARIMA model may be representative of an underlying physical process rather than being a mere statistical description of the data.